rkulla/vimogen/README.md

     ...

-Don't worry, finding Git URLs for all of your plugins is actually very easy because vim.org mirrors them all on git hub <a href="https://github.com/vim-scripts">here</a>.
+Don't worry, finding Git URLs for all of your plugins is actually very easy because vim.org mirrors them all on github <a href="https://github.com/vim-scripts">here</a>.

 Running the _vimogen_ command will give you the option to install, update, or uninstall all of the Vim plugins and color schemes that you use.

 Requirements
 ============
-A Unix-like system (Linux, OS X, etc.) running the Bash shell, with git and perl installed.
+* A Unix-like system (Linux, OS X, etc.) running the Bash shell and Git.

-Vim and the [Pathogen](https://github.com/tpope/vim-pathogen/ "Pathogen") plugin.
+* The [Pathogen](https://github.com/tpope/vim-pathogen/ "Pathogen") plugin for Vim.

 Installation
 ============